goabstrakt/Abstrakt-iOS-SDK/README.md

 #### Generate a Mnemonic seed
 Creates a random mnemonic string.
 Returned string can be displayed to the user for backup.
-*After calling `createMnemonic`, call `createAccount` to create the first account using this mnemonic.*  TODO: is this correct Ameed?
+*After calling `createMnemonic`, call `createAccount` to create the first account using this mnemonic.*
 ```swift
 Abstrakt.shared.createMnemonic() -> String
 ```